 As companies like Facebook continue to fill your screen with more and more ads, consumers increasingly find ads to be a turn-off.
 In fact, 74% of Millennials and Generation Z report they are tired of social advertising.
 With all this ad fatigue it makes sense that ad-blocking, the practice of installing software such as Adblock Plus to limit your exposure to online ads, is on the rise.

-Smart brands understand these dangerous trends, and are responding with influencer marketing ― ads that don’t look like ads.
+Smart brands understand these dangerous trends and are responding with influencer marketing ― ads that don’t look like ads.

 And they’re seeing amazing results.
 Some reports say that influencer marketing delivers a whopping 11x ROI over all other forms of digital media.

-A Quick Overview of Influencer Marketing
+A Quick Review of Influencer Marketing

 Instagram currently has 8 million business profiles, plus 1 million active advertisers every month.
 When the social media platform made those announcements in late March, they had also seen 120 million users visit a website, get directions or otherwise contact a brand within a one-month time period.